 You can improve the accuracy of the calorie burn by re-adjusting the data you have input for your BMR.
-Just go to the Fitbit app on your mobile phone and re-check the details, like your height, weight, gender, etc.
+Go to the Fitbit app on your mobile phone and re-check the details, like your height, weight, gender, etc.

 Did you know that even when you are sleeping, sitting down, and breathing, you are burning calories?
-That’s why the readings are high during walking, even though you are doing minimum work.
+That’s why the readings are high during walking, even though you do minimum work.

 How Accurate is Fitbit Inspire HR Calorie Burn?

-The calorie calculator works the same way in Inspire HR just as the Charge 2.
-There have been issues with the device showing a high number of calorie burn even though not much movement was made.
+The calorie calculator works similarly in Fitbit Inspire HR, just like Charge 2.
+There have been issues with the device showing high-calorie burn even though little movement was made.